-- High Impact Pilot Research Award (IP)
+- High Impact Research Project Award

-- High Impact Research Project Award (IR)
+- High Impact Pilot Research Award

-- Cornelius Hopper Diversity Award Supplement (CHDAS)
+- Cornelius Hopper Diversity Award Supplement

-- Mackay California-Pacific Rim Tobacco Policy Scholar Award (MT)
+- Mackay California-Pacific Rim Tobacco Policy Scholar Award

-- Scientific Conference Award (CX)
+- Scientific Conference Award

-- Key Dates and deadlines
+- Key Dates

 - Review process

-Cornelius Hopper Diversity Award Supplement (CHDAS)
+Cornelius Hopper Diversity Award Supplement

-Maximum SupplementAmount per Year: $15,000 (direct cost)
+Maximum supplement amount per year: $20,000 (direct cost)

 Equipment: Not allowed as part of this supplemental funding

-Project-Related Travel: As needed (must be fully justified)
+- Project-related travel: As needed (must be fully justified)

-Travel to TRDRP Conference: Maximum $750 (mandatory)
+- Travel to TRDRP conference: $750 (mandatory)

-Scientific Conference Travel: Up to $2000 per year (excluding a mandatory allocation of $750 in one year of the project for travel to the TRDRP Conference)
+- Scientific conference travel: Up to $2000 per year (excluding a mandatory allocation of $750 in one year of the project for travel to the TRDRP Conference)

-Diversity Award Supplement Requirements:
+Cornelius Hopper Diversity Award Supplement requirements:

-- The CHDA supplements are intended to support the initial entry of individuals into the field of tobacco-related research or within the stated research priorities.
-Eligible trainees, working under the mentorship of a currently funded TRDRP investigator, may be undergraduate students, graduate students that have not advanced to candidacy, or individuals that are working in the tobacco control field but do not have experience in research, community members, school personnel or health sciences students.
-Individuals who are eligible for TRDRP Postdoctoral Fellowships and other career development awards are encouraged to apply through those award types rather than asking for support through a Hopper Diversity Supplement.
+- The Hopper Diversity Supplements are intended to support the initial entry of individuals into the field of tobacco-related research or within the stated research priorities.
+Eligible trainees, working under the mentorship of a currently funded TRDRP investigator, may be undergraduate students, graduate students who have not advanced to candidacy, individuals who are working in the tobacco control field or proposed research area but do not have experience in research, community members, school personnel or health sciences students.
+Individuals who are eligible for TRDRP fellowships and other career development awards are encouraged to apply through those award types rather than asking for support through a Hopper Diversity Supplement.
 Individuals that have earned a doctoral or other advanced degree (e.g. Ph.D., M.D., M.P.H.) are not eligible to be supported by this supplement.

-- Principal investigators should encourage trainees from socioeconomic, cultural, ethnic, racial, linguistic, and geographic backgrounds who would otherwise not be adequately represented in their field or who are from underserved communities.
-However, in accordance with State law, preference will not be given to applicants based on race, color, ethnicity, gender, or national origin.
+- Principal investigators should encourage trainees from socioeconomic, cultural, ethnic, racial, linguistic and geographic backgrounds who would otherwise not be adequately represented in their field or who are from underserved communities.
+However, in accordance with state law, preference will not be given to applicants based on race, color, ethnicity, gender or national origin.

 Supplement proposals will be evaluated for the strength and quality of the following:

-Principal investigators and trainees must construct a detailed, well-rounded training experience.
+- Principal investigators and trainees must construct a detailed, well-rounded training experience.
 This should include, but not be limited to: scientific research methods that will be learned; classes, seminars and symposia that will be attended; the identification of a relevant research question to be pursued; research team meeting participation; other mentor-like relationships the trainee will have with research team members; and, if applicable, any relevant involvement in the community, school, etc.